deblevine/MCI-DeM_LSPQ/README.md

 ## .DO Files

+1. `00MCIDEMPatientSurveys-ExportForAnalysis.do` imports REDCap data and assigns labels.

+2.

+3.

-1. `MASTER.do` generates the MCI DeM Aim 2, Study 3 master dataset.
+generates the MCI DeM Aim 2, Study 3 master dataset.
 This dataset contains patient-partner survey data, frozen in February 2020.
 This file was created by Rachael Whitney.

-2. `/LSPQ/00LSPQ_DATASET.do` generates the dataset for analyses outlined in `ANALYTIC-PLAN.md'.
+4. `/LSPQ/00LSPQ_DATASET.do` generates the dataset for analyses outlined in `ANALYTIC-PLAN.md'.

-3. `/LSPQ/01LSPQ_PRELIM-ANALYSES.do` performs preliminary analyses outlined in `ANALYTIC-PLAN.md'.
+5. `/LSPQ/01LSPQ_PRELIM-ANALYSES.do` performs preliminary analyses outlined in `ANALYTIC-PLAN.md'.

-4. `/LSPQ/02LSPQ_MAIN-ANALYSES.do` performs main analyses outlined in `ANALYTIC-PLAN.md'.
+6. `/LSPQ/02LSPQ_MAIN-ANALYSES.do` performs main analyses outlined in `ANALYTIC-PLAN.md'.

-5. `/LSPQ/03LSPQ_ANCILLARY-ANALYSES.do` performs ancillary analyses outlined in `ANALYTIC-PLAN.md'.
+7. `/LSPQ/03LSPQ_ANCILLARY-ANALYSES.do` performs ancillary analyses outlined in `ANALYTIC-PLAN.md'.

 ## Documentation